charliecalvert/CloudNotes/Assignments/React/MaterialEverywhere.md

 Make sure all the tests still pass.
 Feel free to change the colors in the theme or the colors in elf-styles.

+## Integrate into the Midterm

+I will not grade this as part of this assignment, but instead as part of the midterm.
+Nevertheless, you will need to integrate the **TheTheme** into your midterm.

+We will need to change some of our components, removing both **CssBaseline** and **backDiv3**.
+This is because:

+- **CssBaseline** has been moved into **TheTheme**.
+- **backDiv3** is no longer needed as it is built into **TheTheme**

+The key thing we need to do is copy **TheTheme** from JsObjects or your version of **MaterialComponents** and then integrate it into your application.
+This means you will change the way you call **ReactDOM.render**.

+The introduction of the **TheTheme** also means our Sanity tests had to change.
+Please copy the latest tests into your midterm.

 ## Turn it in

 Push your work, tag it and tell me: